silnrsi/font-akatab/documentation/source/productsite/design.md

 ## Tifinagh:

-<p> This section demonstrates all of the Tifinagh Unicode characters in the font including those in a right-to left design.
-Alternate glyphs that are available through features are demonstrated in the [Features](features) document.
-At the end is a sample demonstrating Tifinagh shaping. </p>
+<p> This section demonstrates all of the Tifinagh Unicode characters in the font including those in a right-to-left design.
+Alternate glyphs that are available through features are demonstrated in the [Features](features) document. </p>

 ### Unicode characters